fac30/agency-site--oleg-elena/README.md

 - [ ] Browse your website on mobile, tablet, and desktop devices
 - [ ] Click to navigate to different sections of your webpage
 - [ ] Contact you to enquire about working with you
-- [x] Visit your website at a publicly accessible domain name
+✅ Visit your website at a publicly accessible domain name

 **Additionally, as a visually impaired user, I want to:**
 - [ ] Navigate your website using keyboard controls